marcellomaugeri/Proteus/README.md

 * **Automate Lending Strategies:** The agent is able to execute lending strategies based on market conditions.
 * **Optimize Lending Returns:** The agent leverages LLMs to analyze market data, identify profitable opportunities, and adjust strategies accordingly.

+### Getting Started
+Please click (this link)[./src/README.md] to getting started.
+It will guide you through all the phases of the project.

 ### Project Status
 This project works off-chain, using Demeter library for backtesting.
 Future work will involve risk analysis and on-chain deployment.